 WARNING: The area in which you ride may require specific safety devices.
 It is your responsibility to familiarize yourself with the laws of the area where you ride and to comply with all applicable laws, including properly equipping yourself and your bike as the law requires.
 Observe all local bicycle laws and regulations.
-Observe regulations about bicycle lighting, licensing of bicycles, riding on sidewalks, laws regulating bike path and trail use, helmet laws, child carrier laws, special bicycle traffic laws.
+Observe regulations about bicycle lighting, licensing of bicycles, e-bike classes and associated usage, riding on sidewalks, laws regulating bike path and trail use, helmet laws, child carrier laws, special bicycle traffic laws.
 It's your responsibility to know and obey the laws.

-1. Always wear a cycling helmet which meets the latest certification standards and is appropriate for the type of riding you do.
+1. Always wear a cycling helmet [Fig. 1] which meets the latest certification standards and is appropriate for the type of riding you do.
 Always follow the helmet manufacturer's instructions for fit, use and care of your helmet.
 Most serious bicycle injuries involve head injuries which might have been avoided if the rider had worn an appropriate helmet.